-PNM=VALUE
+PNM=Value

-where PNM is a variable name and VALUE is the value assigned to that coordinate.
+where PNM is one of the unique members of the PARNAM array (see above), and Value is the value assigned to that coordinate.
 The first non-blank string after the equal sign is passed to a number parser, so trailing text (like a comment) is ignored.

-Angles must be entered in degrees (°), and bond angles (as distinct from dihedral angles) of 0° and 180° are not allowed since these lead to a singularity in the transformation between Cartesian and internal coordinates (and do not allow dihedral angles to be defined).
+Angles must be entered in degrees (°), and bond angles (as distinct from dihedral angles) of 0° and 180° are not allowed since these lead to a singularity in the transformation between

+Cartesian and internal coordinates (and do not allow dihedral angles to be defined).
 This, of course, does not mean that ACES II is unable to handle linear molecules such as carbon dioxide.
 Rather, for linear molecules, "dummy atoms" must be used in the Z matrix to avoid problematic bond angles.